kindredgroup/puppet-vagrant/README.md

 ## Overview

-This module ment to take care of vagrant installation and its plugins.
+This module ment to take care of vagrant installation, its plugins and boxes.
 It focuses on the latest vagrant versions and therefore might not work properly with older releases requiring special setup, but it is still possible to request a specific version.